psy0rz/hikvision-intercom-mqtt/README.md

-# Hikvsion intercom to MQTT bridge.
+# Hikvision intercom to MQTT bridge.

 This will connect to your intercom and send events to mqtt.